HuestonCo/llmo-optimization-screaming-frog/README.md

 # 🧠 LLM Optimization Analyzer for Screaming Frog (with Gemini API)

 A custom JavaScript-based analyzer for Screaming Frog that evaluates webpages for Large Language Model Optimization (LLMO) using the **Gemini 1.5 Flash API**.
+The script is using a Batched Pairwise approach.

 Inspired by recent research:
 - [Batched Self-Consistency Improves LLM Relevance Assessment and Ranking](https://arxiv.org/abs/2505.12570)